Chapter 2

 2.1 Introduction

-This chapter presents all of the types of words we will aim to distinguish.
-This is achieved by saying that a word belongs to a particular word class.
-Also some words, notably verbs, take a grammatical code that is additional to their word class information.
+This chapter presents all the types of words we will aim to distinguish.
+We will do this by introducing word classes to which words belong.
+Also, some words, notably verbs, take a grammatical code that is additional to their word class information.

 As seen in the queries of section 1.7, we capture the parse consequences for a word by having it as an item in a word list together with its word class and any grammatical code.
 The work of this chapter is to establish the initial parse outcome of encountering a class(code)/word pairing in a word list.